 Precise And Accurate:

-If you would use the cordless screwdriver for a long time, it would be much cost-effective to own one rather than spending money on multiple separate screwdrivers which added up may cost more than the electric screwdrivers.
+If you would use the cordless screwdriver for a long time, it would be much more cost-effective to own one rather than spending money on multiple separate screwdrivers which added up may cost more than the electric screwdrivers.
 With electric power, the cordless screwdriver is the most preferred tool by all DIY er.

 Type Of Cordless Screwdrivers

-Shaped like a pistol and resemble a cordless power drill though smaller, lighter and much compact.
+Shaped like a pistol and resemble a cordless power drill though smaller, lighter and much more compact.
 It is not as powerful as a cordless drill and a cordless screwdriver should not use for drilling on hard materials and masonry.
 Bare-tool Milwaukee 2401-20 m12 12-volt li-ion subcompact driver (tool only) Shop at Walmart

-A variable-shaped cordless screwdriver is either a straight screwdriver or it can be pistol-shaped once it is bent.
+A variable-shaped cordless screwdriver is either a straight screwdriver or can be pistol-shaped once bent.
 It has the benefits of both worlds.
 The pistol grip can hold your tool more firmly whereas a pen-shaped are for simple direct screwing.
 Its 3 position helps you work in tight places.
 BLACK+DECKER 4-Volt MAX* Cordless Lithium-Ion Led Screwdriver, BDCS30C Shop at Walmart

 Don’t Buy Your Cordless Screwdrivers Until You’ve Read This

-Cordless screwdrivers come in all shape and sizes, torques, speed and power.
+Cordless screwdrivers come in all shapes and sizes, torques, speed and power.
 Does it make your decision any easier?
-Everyone has their own preference is related to the type of work and, of course, their budget.
+Everyone has their own preference related to the type of work and, of course, their budget.
 So what should they take into consideration before you spent your hard-earned money?
 You’d be surprised what you have found out.